certbot/certbot/docs/contributing.rst

 --------------

 Authenticators are plugins that prove control of a domain name by solving a challenge provided by the ACME server.
-ACME currently defines three types of
+ACME currently defines four types of
 challenges: HTTP, TLS-SNI (deprecated), TLS-ALPR, and DNS, represented by classes in `acme.challenges`.
 An authenticator plugin should implement support for at least one challenge type.